mileweb/docs-content-legal/en/docs/terms-of-service.md

 9.1     You understand and hereby acknowledge that, where you plan to provide a service  through PoPs in China (for the purpose of this Agreement, Hong Kong, Macau, and Taiwan are not included), special laws, regulations and policies promulgated by the regulatory authorities in China must be complied.
 You will follow the instructions given by the Company from time to time before or after providing a service through China PoPs.

-9.2     You hereby represent and warrant not produce, copy, publish and transmit information having the contents as follows by using telecommunication networks:
+9.2     You hereby represent and warrant not to produce, copy, publish and transmit information having the contents as follows by using telecommunication networks:

 - (i).      against the Cardinal Principles prescribed in the Constitution of the People's Republic of China;